Skip to main content

 • To use a cmi5-enabled LMS, a LRS is needed, which may be standalone or integrated into the LMS platform.
 The preferred solution is a cmi5 LMS that can connect to any LRS.
 The LRS should conform to the Quartz version of the cmi5 specification in addition to the requirements that it is an xAPI conformant LRS.

 • xAPI Statements should NOT be communicated to the LRS using Basic Authentication directly from a web browser.
 This method is not secure for the DoD.
-Data privacy and security should be implemented that adhere to the organization’s policy, environment, and security level.
+Data privacy and security should be implemented adhering to the organization’s policy, environment, and security level.

 • LRS credentials and the xAPI payload should not be accessible by learners.